William is a roster panellist for the Ontario College of

 holds several academic degrees including a Master of Arts

-Master of Laws (Alternative Dispute Resolution) from Osgoode Hall
+and a Master of Laws (Alternative Dispute Resolution) from Osgoode

-Law School, York University (Toronto) in addition to several ADR
+Hall Law School, York University (Toronto) in addition to several

 resolution courses at St. Paul University, School of Conflict

 Studies in Ottawa, Canada where he has lectured for several years.